EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-instance/cluster-instance.md

 <b>propState</b>
 Enable/Disable the execution of commands on the cluster.
 This will not impact the execution of commands on individual cluster nodes by using the NSIP.

+<b>inc</b>
+This option is required if the cluster nodes reside on different networks.

+<b>nodegroup</b>
+The node group in a Cluster system used for transition from L2 to L3.

+<b>processLocal</b>
+By turning on this option packets destined to a service in a cluster will not under go any steering.

 <b>nodeId</b>
 The unique number that identiies a cluster.